On this page

 3. Include the following code in your JavaScript file (Example: app.js).

-1. Replace YOUR_MAPTILER_API_KEY_HERE with your actual MapTiler API key.
+1. Replace YOUR_MAPTILER_API_KEY_HERE with your own API key.
+Make sure to protect the key before you publish it!

 Map projection